sithmel/json-key-value/README.md

 JSON.parse is really fast!
 But reading the entire file is really problematic from the point of view of memory management.

-Here's how it works using
+Here's how it works using StreamToSequence streaming parser with maxDepth and includes:

 ```
 $ node benchmarks/efficientFetch.mjs